 Pickled Cherries

-Cherries are full of anthocyanins, an antioxidant that gives them that deep red color and also helps fight cell damage and lowers disease risk.
-These plump little fruits are also rich in potassium, manganese, fiber, and vitamins C and A, all of which help support heart health, vision, bone health, and overall immunity.
-The 'cherry on top’ is pickling, which adds probiotics to the mix that help promote a healthy gut microbiome and improve nutrient absorption.
+This unique cherry pickle pairs perfectly with olives, nuts, or a cheese plate for a sweet, tangy kick.
+Cherries are rich in anthocyanins, antioxidants that reduce cell damage and disease risk.
+They also provide potassium, fiber, and vitamins C and A, supporting heart health, vision, and immunity.
+Pickling adds probiotics that help promote a healthy gut microbiome and improve nutrient absorption.

 Ingredients